holosinc/intro-to-dev/Mini-challenge-1.md

 ### Stage 3: Make it move
 Great job on building your first character!
 It looks cool but it seems to be missing something...
 Oh yeah, let's make the character move!

-1. Create code and add motion to your character.
+1. Write code and add motion to your character.
 It can be anything, changing colors, walking around etc. My robot is jumping because it is celebrating its victory!
-Here is the [my script]("/Scripts/Jump.cs") that you can refer to.
+Here is the [my script](./Scripts/Jump.cs) that you can refer to.

     <img src="Docs/jumping_character.gif" alt="A basic character" width="300"/>